Consumer FAQs

 Disclosure Forms

-There are four types of Disclosure Forms:
+There are the four types of Disclosure Forms:

 - Purchase, where a customer buys, either outright or through a loan, a distributed generation (DG) solar project installed on their property.